jvick1/Intro_to_SOL/crowdfunding/README.md

 - A user can only make one campaign.
 How could they make more?
 Hint you'd need to change the Solana Program.
 - Name and description are hard-coded
 - donate and withdraw are hard-coded
+- Wouldn't it be cool if Campaign ID linked out to solscan